 Recipe Variations:

-Here are some fun variations to put your own spin on classic Mississippi Mud Cake:
+Here are a few fun variations to put your own twist on traditional Mississippi Mud Cake:

-Nut-Free Mud Cake: Leave out the pecans for a nut-free version.
-If desired, mix in another half-cup of mini marshmallows.
+Nut-Free Mud Cake: Omit the pecans for nut-free version.
+Fold in another half-cup of mini marshmallows, if you want.

-Peanut Butter Mud Cake: For a peanut butter-chocolate treat, add ½ cup peanut butter to the icing mixture.
+Peanut Butter Mud Cake: In the case of peanut butter chocolate heavenly, add ½ cup peanut butter to the icing mixture.

-S’mores Mud Cake: Mix in crushed graham crackers to the batter or add them on top for a s’mores-inspired twist.
+S’mores Mud Cake: Add some crushed graham crackers in to the batter or sprinkle on top for a s’mores-inspired spin.

-Coconut Mud Cake: Fold shredded coconut into the batter or sprinkle it on top of the marshmallow layer for a tropical touch.
+Coconut Mud Cake: Add shredded coconut to the batter, or garnish — a little sprinkling atop the marshmallow layer is a nice tropical touch.

 Espresso Mud Cake: To the cake batter, stir in 1 tablesponn of instant espresso powder to boost the choclate flavor.